vaporif/glint/README.md

 The expiration index is an in-memory `HashMap<BlockNumber, Vec<EntityKey>>`, not stored on-chain.
 This saves 33% of trie costs compared to GolemBase's on-chain EnumerableSet.
 On cold start, the index gets rebuilt by scanning MAX_BTL blocks of event logs - takes seconds to a few minutes.

-## What we do differently from GolemBase
+## What's different from GolemBase

 Mote is a ground-up rewrite of [GolemBase](https://github.com/ArkivNetwork/golembase-op-geth) (also called Arkiv), an op-geth fork with ~5,900 lines of custom Go.
 The concepts are good.
-The implementation will be different in our case.
+The implementation will be different.

-### What we keep
+### What stays

 - Magic address interception (no contract deployment needed)
 - BTL-based auto-expiration